NOAA-OWP/ADHydro/management/database/README.txt

 This directory will contain sub directories for each mesh, named after the mesh.
 For example, the District 58 data is contained in the directory co_district_58.

-The exception is the misc directory, which contains various testing and other miscellaneous data.
+The exceptions are the misc directory, which contains various testing and other miscellaneous data, and the none directory, which contains no resevoirs, diversions, or parcels, and can be used with any map to run with water management structures turned off.

 Each mesh subdirectory must contain the following subdirectories:
     reservoirs